ritza-co/BentoML/README.md

 ```

 At the end of your model training pipeline, import your BentoML prediction service
-class, pack it with your trained model, and persist the entire prediction service with
+class, pack it with your trained model, and persist the entire prediction service with a
 `save` call at the end:

 ```python